Ciara Looks Ready To Pop As She Flaunts Huge Baby Bump On Date With Russell Wilson

 The 31-year-old stepped out for a breakfast date with husband Russell Wilson this week as she put her growing baby bump on display.
 The couple was casual as they enjoyed their day out before they welcome the new addition to their growing family.
 It’s been reported that Ciara is expected to give birth in late March or early April, according to Hollywood Life.

-While it will be Wilson and Ciara’s first baby together, she is already mom to 2-year-old Future Zahir Wilburn, whom she shares with rapper and ex-fiancé Future.
+While it will be Wilson and Ciara’s first baby together, she is already mom to 2-year-old Future Zahir Wilburn, whom she shares with rapper and ex-fiance Future.
 The Daily Mail reported on Ciara and Russell’s outing as the mom-to-be showed off her pregnancy in a casual black mini dress and sandals.

 “She’s in the third trimester of her pregnancy and Ciara looked glowing as she stepped out with husband Russell Wilson in Beverly hills on Tuesday.”